nens/threedi-docs/source/a_ecosystem.rst

 .. _a_ecosystem:

-3Di Ecosystem
-^^^^^^^^^^^^^

-..
-TODO: nog een andere naam bedenken.
-Ecosystem is een beetje onduidelijk.

-The 3Di Ecosystem consists of the following five components:
+User interfaces
+^^^^^^^^^^^^^^^

+You can work with 3Di both in the browser and locally.
+We offer three user interfaces, each with their own specific strengths.

+* :ref:`The 3Di Live Site <what_is_the_live_site>`: run interactive simulations in the browser and follow them while they are running.

-* :ref:`The Modeller Interface <mi_what_is>`: a QGIS based environment where you can build, edit and start schematisations.
-The interface can also be used to analyze results.
+* :ref:`The 3Di Modeller Interface <mi_what_is>`: a desktop application for modelling experts and hydrologists, based on QGIS.
+Here you can build and edit schematisations, start simulations, and analyze results.

-* :ref:`The Live Site <what_is_the_live_site>`: a web application to start, pause and adjust simulations.

-* :ref:`The Management screens <management_screens_what_is>`: an online overview of your schematisations, models and simulations.
+* :ref:`The Management screens <management_screens_what_is>`: manage online 3Di resources such as schematisations, models, simulation templates and simulations.

-* The Computational Core: a Fortran software package which handles the hydrodynamic calculations.
-These calculations run on specialized servers to ensure computational power.
-Please visit the :ref:`Physics <cons_volume>` and :ref:`Modelling Concepts <basic_modelling_concepts>` pages to read more about the science that underlies the Computational Core.

-..
-TODO: stukje hierboven aanpassen.

-* :ref:`a_api`: an *application programming interface*, which enables other applications and user interfaces to interact with the computational core.
+These three interfaces all interact with the 3Di server through the same :ref:`a_api`, a comprehensive *application programming interface*.
+You can use this API to interact with 3Di from a Python script or your own software product.

-All components are secured by an **Authentication** and **Authorization** system.
-This will be discussed in the :ref:`f_authentication_user_management` section.
+All components are secured by an **Authentication** and **Authorization** system, see :ref:`f_authentication_user_management`.

 .. figure:: image/a_3di_ecosystem.png
-   :alt: 3Di Ecosystem
+   :alt: Interaction with 3Di through its API

-   The 3Di Ecosystem.
+   Interaction with 3Di through its API.